 If you are living in Denmark you will be part of the Schengen agreement, which means you can travel freely to countries throughout Europe without worrying about visas and passports.
 I think this is the best part of living in Denmark if you like traveling.

 Although Denmark does have its downside too, their language is a lit bit difficult to learn, the weather is also sometimes challenging especially in winters.
 Their prices for some daily-use items are also expensive.

-But you can’t ignore Denmark as the best Scandinavian country to live in and we already give you a number of reasons, why to say so!
+But you can’t ignore Denmark as the best Scandinavian country to live in and we have already given you a number of reasons, why to say so!